ndoering/smartfridge/documents/Middleware Functionalities.md

 ### Middleware

-+ Taking and accessing pictures
++ Capturing of images on a regular basis
 + Image processing pipeline
   + Reducing the image resolution
   + Segmentation of fruits to provide more valid input data
-+ Upload of the data to the cloud service and receive response data concerning edibility estimation
++ Uploading the captured images to a classification cloud service
+  + Cloud API call
+  + Saving the returned edibility information into the database
 + Data Management and database access
   + Picture storage
   + Logging